haakusi/pyKeyBoard/README.md

     (clear) 1. consider about : process unit.. get hanFlag..? thinking about more efficiency solutions.... - 22.01.17
     2. eng/kor status logic. if make 1 sentence -> write() : more efficiency than now..
-    3. json data structure.. to use 'bart' models
-    4. adjust special keys Shift, Ctrl.. key +@ : event type UP/DOWN to Check write only 1.
+    3. json data structure.. to use 'bart' models (clear) 4. adjust special keys Shift, Ctrl.. key +@ : event type UP/DOWN to Check write only 1. -> not adjust. complicated and not important. special key - 22.01.18
-    5. space, shift, ctrl.. at least space, backspace, enter to adjust code by unicode
+    (clear) 5. space, shift, ctrl.. at least space, backspace, enter to adjust code by unicode. adjust json format - 22.01.18
-    6. need to exit sequence... function (now key press 'f1')
-    7. next to makes .json format. english / korean checked.. maybe utf-8 > unicode? this time checking utf8/unicode in korean. to used.. modules.. lib...
+    6. need to exit sequence... function (now key press 'f1') (clear) 7. next to makes .json format. english / korean checked.. maybe utf-8 > unicode? this time checking utf8/unicode in korean. to used.. modules.. lib... - 22.01.18
     8. interface. ~ing thread -> moving img..
     9. if saved completely, key, val += string -> need to convert 'json' preprocessing.
     (clear) 10. backspace -> delete, pop[-1] - 22.01.13
     11. key press 3,1times 'f10','f11' likes 'f10f10f10f11' -> To read testKeyBoard_%s.txt -> It makes to obj json [{ "key" : "val" }, { "key" : "val" }, ...]
     12. key press 3,1times 'f11','f12' likes 'f11f11f11f12' -> obj json -> to use pretrained bert Model.. -> output
     13. after preprocessing, adjust to BART, BERT.. to use content summary model
+    14. preprocessing about incoreect words.. delete.
+    15. thinking about how to use json format. learning bart model. and next step

     ### orinary consider about this 'pyKeyBoard' project.
       and then another function likes bert, lstm..